localstack/docs/content/en/aws/redshift/index.md

 ## Getting started

 In this getting started guide, you'll learn how to make a basic usage of Redshift over LocalStack.
-This guide is intended for users who wish to get more acquainted with SNS, and assumes you have basic knowledge of the AWS CLI (and our `awslocal` wrapper script).
-To get started, start your LocalStack instance using your preferred method:
+This guide is intended for users who wish to get more acquainted with SNS, and assumes you have basic knowledge of the AWS CLI (and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script).
+First, start your LocalStack instance using your preferred method, then run the following commands:

 1. Create a cluster named `mysamplecluster` using the `awslocal` CLI:
    {{< command >}}